Concordium/concordium-node-sdk-js/README.md

 - Update the dependency to rust-bindings in the [sdk](./packages/sdk/package.json)
 - Update the CHANGELOG in the [sdk](./packages/sdk/CHANGELOG.md)
   - Add a change entry: Bumped @concordium/rust-bindings to x.y.z.
+- Create a pull request to merge the changes into the target branch.
-- Commit and tag the release.
+- Pull and tag the merge commit for the release.
-  - Tag should be `rust-bindings/x.y.z`.
+  - Tag should be `rust-bindings/x.y.z` and `sdk/x.y.z` respectively.
-- Push the tag
+- Push the tags
 - Have another code owner accept the deployment

 ### ccd-js-gen